llcawthorne/llcawthorne.github.io/_posts/2017-05-18-awdwr51-02-instant-gratification.md

 through when responding to a request, at a very high level.
 We then customize our goodbye page, but you can checkout the git repo if you want to see that or the results of completing either of the chapter's two exercises.
-The one other thing of interest it does in the app is add a link from the Hello page to the Goodbye page and vice versa.
+The one remaining item of interest it does in the app is add a link from the Hello page to the Goodbye page and vice versa.
 It does this using built in helper methods rather than hardcoding URL's.
 The new hello.html.erb looks like: